How to Produce an Openwork Rose-Shaped Pendant: Herstellungsprozess & Kostenaufschlüsselung

 925 Sterlingsilber Premium finish, ergressistentes resistent Higher cost High-end jewelry

-Messing (Gold-Plated) Erschwinglich, vielseitig May tarnish over time Modeschmuck
+Messing (Gold-Plated) Erschwinglich, vielseitig Kann im Laufe der Zeit sterben Modeschmuck

-Edelstahl Durable, hypoallergenic Harder to cut finely Minimalist designs
+Edelstahl Dauerhaft, hypoallergen Harder to cut finely Minimalist designs

 4. Manufacturing Methods